SundbergBelen/MAGPIE-docs/docs/source/GUI_Instructions.rst

 I. Running the MAGPIE GUI on your local machine
 ================================================

-MAGPIE is available for use as a `GUI <https://magpie-production.up.railway.app/>`_.
+MAGPIE is available for use as a GUI.
 Like the Local-Version of MAGPIE, the MAGPIE GUI can be run on your local machine.

 Click `here <https://github.com/glasgowlab/MAGPIE/tree/GUI>`_ to navigate to the MAGPIE GUI branch on github.